inikishev/torchzero/docs/source/FAQ.rst

 How to specify per-parameter options?
 =============================================
-In pytorch it is possible to specify per-layer options, such as learning rate, using parameter groups.
-In torchzero those are specified in almost the same way (although there is a catch):
+PyTorch allows you to set different options, such as learning rates, for different layers or parameter groups using parameter groups. `torchzero` offers a similar mechanism for modular optimizers.

+You can define parameter groups as a list of dictionaries, just like in PyTorch.
+Each dictionary specifies the parameters and any custom settings for that group.

 .. code:: python